aprevel/NLP_news_with_custom_transformer/README.md

 Data can be found at the following link: https://www.kaggle.com/rmisra/news-category-dataset

-If you want to execute the code directly, name the json file *news.json*.
+If you want to execute the code directly, name the json file *news.json*, and put it in a *data* folder.